alekratz/pwtools/README.md

 * Multithreaded support
   * ~~Combinations~~
   * Permutations
+* Experiment with buffered output to speed up performance and writing permutations to the disk

 ## Contributing
 Feel free to fork me/send me a pull request/create new issues.
 I'll get to them as fast as I can.